jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

 Init phase
 ----------

-At TGCC, because C-ESM-EP requires a number of software packages, C-ESM-EP uses TGCC's tool 'pcocc' (see https://pcocc.readthedocs.io/) and you must tell pcocc where to find a relevant environment, by interactively issuing this command :
+At TGCC ad IDRIS, because C-ESM-EP requires a number of software packages, C-ESM-EP uses either TGCC's tool 'pcocc' (see https://pcocc.readthedocs.io/) or IDRIS installed software 'singularity', and you must tell this tool where to find a relevant environment, by interactively issuing a few commands:

+  - TGCC:

-	pcocc image import docker-archive:<file> cesmep_container
+    `pcocc image import docker-archive:<file> cesmep_container`

-where <file> is one of the files in /ccc/work/cont003/igcmg/igcmg/climaf_python_docker_archives/, probably the newest one (ask your C-ESM-EP guru in case of trouble)
+where <file> is the path for the most recent file in `/ccc/work/cont003/igcmg/igcmg/climaf_python_docker_archives/` (ask your C-ESM-EP guru in case of trouble)

+  - IDRIS:

+    `module load singularity`
+    `idrcontmgr cp /gpfswork/rech/psl/commun/Tools/cesmep_environment/<file>`

+ where <file> is the most recent file there (ask your C-ESM-EP guru in case of trouble)

 This should be done only once by each user.
-The path above is correct at the time of writing and may change in the future.
+The paths above are correct at the time of writing and may change in the future.

+You have also to make sure that you are allowed to use the Thredds.
+Please test it using commad thredds_cp.

-On Spirit, there is no need for such an init phase; however, you have to take care of the C-ESM-EP version yu use (see below, § 'How it works')
+On Spirit, there is no need for such an init phase; however, you have to take care of the C-ESM-EP version you use (see below, § 'How it works')

 Settings: